OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### chartlink

-TODO The chart link that appears on each graphic page needs to be enhanced to include the unit of graphic display and the seconds in rate (if needed).
+The chart link that appears on each graphic page needs to be enhanced to include the unit of graphic display and the seconds in rate (if needed).
 We should check to make sure there are no other needed values to recreate the new graphics.
 An example of the current chart link is:

 ![chart link](chartlinkItem.png "chart link")